nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

 The implementation is fairly straightforward: while the actual type dispatching is still carried out by the underlying standard `singledispatch`, the `argdispatch` decorator produces a closure that picks the custom argument instead of the first one found in the callable signature.
-This is quite powerful and its main value is that allows to ignore the `this` argument on bound methods, enabling its adoption in class methods, instance methods and abstract base classes as well.
+This turned out to be quite powerful and its main point is that allows to ignore the `this` argument on bound methods, enabling adoption in class methods, instance methods and abstract base classes as well.

 You can find the `argdispatch` implementation [on GitHub][argdispatch-github].